deatheaven/jsduck-maven-plugin/README.markdown

 * Investigate if it is possible to do delta generation to sync the API doc with the current state instead of having to clean and regenerate
 * Wrap jsduck logging in the maven plugin's log framework
 * Allow usage of customized templates.
+* Embed plugin in maven reporting framework.
+* Use java built-in rhino engine, not a extra shipped.